On numerical semigroups with embedding dimension four: Geometric procedure

 Define an \emph{$L$-shape} as a subset of the initial collection of cubes such that: \begin{itemize} \item all its labels are elements of the Ap{\'e}ry set, \item every element of the Ap{\'e}ry set labels exactly one cube in it, \item if a cube $[[a,b,c]]$, $(a,b,c) \in \mathbb{N}^3$, is not in it, then neither is any cube in the region associated to $(a,b,c)$. \end{itemize} In particular, the collection from Proposition \ref{proptrick} is an $L$-shape.
 This notation is inherited from \cite{AGUILOGOST2015} and is established in the literature.

 It turns out that when the conditions of Proposition \ref{proptrick} are met, we can employ the strategy of essentially guessing the Ap{\'e}ry set.
 We already mentioned in the introduction that a general polynomial formula for the Frobenius number does not exist.
-When we seek the Frobenius number of a special family of numerical semigroups, for which we suspect the existence of a polynomial formula, we also expect that the corresponding Ap{\'e}ry set $-$ and also the figure $R$ $-$ will also exhibit a certain regularity.
+When we seek the Frobenius number of a special family of numerical semigroups, for which we suspect the existence of a polynomial formula, we also expect that the corresponding Ap{\'e}ry set --- and also the figure $R$ --- will also exhibit a certain regularity.
 To test these conjectures, we can examine numerical examples with the aid of an algebraic calculator, thus clarifying the behavior of the family in question.
 If a family of numerical semigroups is well-behaved enough, the minimal relations and the identities from Theorem \ref{theoremprocedure} should have a form that we should be able to predict.

 If the conditions of Proposition \ref{proptrick} are satisfied, it tells us that we are able to remove enough regions to leave an $L$-shape.
 This is crucial since an $L$-shape has exactly $d_0$ cubes.
 In this way, we do not need to prove any properties of the equations we have found, but we can just use Lemmas \ref{1remlemma} and \ref{lemmaminrelation1}, to remove the corresponding regions and leave the Ap{\'e}ry set behind.
 If we are left with exactly $d_0$ cubes, it means that we have found an $L$-shape.
 We will exploit this idea in Sections \ref{findingtheFnumber} and \ref{triangularnumbers}.